everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 ### Workflows

+Ok, finally, we're ready to piece it altogether!
 We now have a set of Wasm components with arithmetic functions sourced from multiple languages.
 Our next step is to run these functions in [workflows][workflows].

 Every CLI starts a gateway that loads Wasm components onto IPFS, prepares workflows, and calls on the Homestar runtime to schedule and execute them.
-[Install Every CLI][install-every-cli], then we'll write a workflow.
+[Install Every CLI][install-every-cli] (`npm i -g @everywhere-computer/every-cli`), then we'll write a workflow.

-The workflows that Homestar runs are a bit challenging to write by hand directly, so Every CLI provides a simplified workflow syntax that it uses to prepare the underlying workflow.
+Every CLI also provides a simplified workflow syntax that it uses to prepare the underlying workflow.
 Let's start by using `math.wasm` to add two numbers:

 ```json
 {